What is the aim of the Journal Club?

 For Attendees

-At each meeting, the presenter spends approximately 20-25 minutes explaining the premise of the chosen article and why (or why not) they deem it to be important to the field.
-Attendees will then collectively discuss and critique the chosen paper.
+At each meeting, the presenter will spend about 20 min explaining the premise of the chosen article and why (or why not) they deem it to be important to the field.
+Attendees will then use about 10 min to collectively discuss and critique the chosen paper.
 The meetings are fairly informal to encourage discussion throughout the presentation.
-Meetings take place at 4pm according to the schedule and usually run for about an hour.

 For Presenters

 Presentations are usually prepared using Powerpoint slides so that figures from the articles can be displayed for the audience.
 Prior to discussing the article details, you should provide sufficient background information so that those who are not experts can understand what is being discussed.
 How the article contributes to our understanding of placental or trophoblast biology and pregnancy at large should also be discussed.
-Your presentation should be between 20-25 minutes in length.
-Please expect that audience members will ask questions throughout your presentation, which is why the meetings will often last between 45 min to 1 hour.
+Your presentation should be about 20 minutes in length.
+Please expect that audience members might ask questions throughout your presentation.

 For the full benefit of everyone involved, we strongly encourage presenters to attend the journal club meetings on a regular basis.